placeholder-team-name/placeholder/design-spec.md

 Users have to sign in when they use our web app for the first time.
 To make it easy for ourselves as well as the user, we will ask them to sign in with Google.
 For this reason, there is no need for a 'Forgot Password' flow (module).
 The only overhead comes from the user being able to prematurely quit the sign-in process.

 ## Module #2: Authoring Experience
+Besides getting the user to come back to our app and making sure they send an email once a month, the email's content is the most important.
+The 'Authoring Experience' is about making writing as easy as possible by subtly guiding the user's writing process.
+We do this using prompts that change based on day of the month and the time user checks our app.
+Since we do not have a lot of time, we will focus on enabling the most important types of content: text and images.
+On top of this, we allow users to insert weather information because our research has shown parents are interested in minuite details like this.

 ## Module #3: Contact Management
 ## Module #4: Handoff